eradiate/eradiate/docs/rst/user_guide/data/spectra-us76_u86_4.rst

 We make the following observations:

-* At standard pressure (ground level altitude), the interpolation accuracy is relatively good -- better than 2 % except for some outliers.
+* At standard pressure (ground level altitude), the interpolation accuracy is fine -- better than 5 % except for some outliers.
-* Up to altitudes ~ 10 km the interpolation accuracy remains fine -- better than 5 % except for outliers.
-* For pressure corresponding to 10 km altitude and higher, the interpolation accuracy gets poorer -- up to 30 % at 20 km, although the errors counts decrease at the same time.
-* As the pressure decreases (corresponding altitude increases), the interpolation accuracy gets poorer and poorer.
+* As the pressure decreases (corresponding altitude increases), the interpolation accuracy gets poorer and poorer, although the errors counts decrease simultaneously.
-  It reaches 80 % at 30 km of altitude and goes above 100 % at 35 km and above.
 * The counts number decreases with decreasing pressure because lower pressure means lower number density hence fewer absorption cross section data points satisfy :eq:`negligible_k`.